 We receive information from other sources including the Hospital Trust, your consultant, doctor or others involved in your care.

-In the course of receiving the services you require you may provide us with further information which we will process in accordance with this policy.
+In the course of receiving the services you require you may provide us with further information which we will process in accordance with this notice.
 This may include:

 - Written or verbal information when creating an account with us